 Supplemental Information: Resume (Required upload for application submission); HPC Department Questionnaire (upload on the Additional Information page in the online application)

-Basic Conditions for Consideration of Admission: The Expressive Arts Certificate requires the applicant to have completed or be near completion of a master's degree in the mental health or arts therapy field.
+Basic Conditions for Consideration of Admission: The Expressive Arts Therapy Certificate requires the applicant to have completed or be near completion of a master’s degree (or higher) in the mental health or arts therapy field.

 Graduates are working at these and other employers: